-NARM Skills (NCM's MEAC ABBREVIATED NARM Skills Form)
+NARM Skills (NCM'S MEAC ABBREVIATED NARM Skills FORM)

-Skills background and knowledge are taught within the academic courses, but preceptor demonstration, student practice, and evaluation of the student takes place in a clinical setting.
+Skill's background and knowledge are taught within the academic courses, but preceptor demonstration, student practice, and evaluation of the student takes place in a clinical setting.
 Estimated clinical time spent on each NARM Skill: 45 minutes.

-STUDENTS ENROLLED PRIOR TO JANUARY 1, 2019 are grandmothered into the following policy:
+STUDENTS ENROLLED PRIOR TO JANUARY 1, 2019

-Students who enrolled prior to January 1, 2019, may choose to follow the policy for Students enrolled after January 1, 2019 but once making the switch the student is no longer grandmothered into this policy.
+Students who enrolled prior to January 1, 2019, may choose to follow the policy below but once making the switch the student is no longer grandmothered into this policy.

+NARM Skills

-NARM Skills: All NARM Skills must be completed as directed in Pam Weaver and Sharon Evans book, Practical Skills Guide for Midwifery; this is not turned in but a random audit of the complete set of signatures in the book may be done.
+All NARM Skills must be completed as directed in Pam Weaver and Sharon Evans book, Practical Skills Guide for Midwifery; this is not turned in but a random audit of the complete set of signatures in the book may be done.

+MEAC Abbreviated Skills

-MEAC Abbreviated Skills: Additionally, this list of MEAC abbreviated NARM skills must be completed and submitted to NCM.
+Additionally, this list of MEAC abbreviated NARM skills must be completed and submitted to NCM.
 Note that 4 skills require the separate evaluation of two preceptors.